 How to choose the perfect light projector:

 First up, consult your budget.
-As with all baby accoutrements you don’t want to spend a lot on something you’re not sure your little darling will like.
+As with all baby gear, you don’t want to spend a lot on something you’re not sure your little one will like.

 Have a look at where the electrical sockets are in relation to the crib, as you don’t want your baby to be dazzled by the light of a projector, or to be able to grab it from his cot.